davison/ha-sinkhole/README.md

 Inspired by the fantastic [pi-hole](https://github.com/pi-hole/pi-hole) project, big shout out to the creators and contributors there!

 I've used pi-hole for years and couldn't live without that functionality on my network, but it's not easy to make it highly available and I really wanted that.
-There are several guides for making pi-hole HA out there, but they're fragile, bolt-on solutions which are unsupported by the pi-hole project.
+There are several guides available for making pi-hole HA, but they're fragile, bolt-on solutions which are unsupported by the pi-hole project.

 I created `ha-sinkhole` to solve specifically that problem.
 It addresses that single concern and does not, by design, offer many of the existing pi-hole features (notably DHCP).
 It also currently comes with no visualisation features or web interface, but that will change once the core HA sinkhole feature is working and stable.